olcf/hands-on-with-odo/challenges/OpenMP_Basics/README.md

 }
 ```

-This code should be simple enough to understand from the in-line comments (allocate memory for vectors/arrays, intialize values, perform element-wise vector addition, check results).
+This code should be simple enough to understand from the in-line comments (allocate memory for vectors/arrays, initialize values, perform element-wise vector addition, check results).

 So how would we go about parallelizing the "element-wise vector addition" loop with OpenMP?
 The first thing you might think of is to add a `#pragma omp parallel` region around the loop, with appropriate privacy clauses (as we did in the hello world example above):